By Zoe Papadakis

 Winter has its charm, but spring is the time for rebirth and renewal.
 Sprucing up your manufactured home maintains its value — especially if you plan to put the place up for sale.
 With spring around the corner, now is the time to make a checklist.
 When the weather warms up, get to work!

-Manufactured homeowners cannot skirt this one … the skirting around the house.
+Homeowners cannot overlook the skirting around a manufactured home.
 Skirting protects the house from unwanted pests like skunks, opossums, rats, and raccoons.
 It improves energy efficiency and keeps rain and wind from entering your home.
 Knowing how to install and maintain skirting is useful for DIYers.
 Choose materials like brick, metal, cinder block, vinyl, stone, or masonry.

 Yard and Flowerbeds